 Clarksville is a beautiful place to live.
-The seasons certainly keep our weather interesting.
+According to Money.com, it’s the best place to live.
+One thing is for sure; the seasons certainly keep our weather interesting.
 They also make energy efficiency more challenging.
-There’s no one thermostat setting or schedule to operate your heating ventilation and air conditioning system (HVAC) efficiently all year long.
+There’s no one, perfect thermostat setting or schedule.
 It’s often best to make thermostat adjustments throughout the year.

-Your thermostat controls when your HVAC system is on and off, and the trick is to keep your HVAC system off as much as possible, while also maintaining a comfortable environment in your home, but comfort is subjective.
+Our thermostats control when our HVAC systems are on and when they are off.
+The trick is to keep them off as much as possible, while also maintaining a comfortable environment in our homes, but comfort is subjective.
 Since there’s no one schedule of thermostat settings that works for everyone, the schedules in Figure 1 are just suggestions.

 If you have a heat pump and you’ve read Energy Insight: how do electric heat pumps work?, then you have a fundamental understanding of what’s happening when your thermostat switches on your HVAC system.
-Now let’s think about how your home and a heat pump work as a system to affect energy use.
+Now we can think about how our homes and heat pumps work as a system to affect energy use.

-In warm weather, your home is constantly gaining heat from the outside.
-No matter how well insulated your home is, heat is conducted through the exterior surfaces and convected through the interior areas.
-(In cold weather, it’s just the opposite; your home conducts heat from inside to out.)
+In warm weather, homes constantly gain heat from the outside.
+No matter how well insulated a home is, heat is conducted through the exterior surfaces and convected through the interior areas.
+In cold weather, it’s just the opposite; our homes conduct heat from inside to out.

-Your HVAC system is designed based on the size of your home, the climate of your region and the aggregated insulating properties of all the building materials that make up your home’s walls, floors and ceilings.
-It’s designed with heat gain and heat loss in mind because its primary function is to replace all of the heat you’re losing or to evacuate all of the heat you’re gaining, and these can be very energy intensive processes.
+An HVAC system is designed based on the size of a home, the climate of the region and the aggregated insulating properties of all the building materials that make up a home’s walls, floors and ceilings.
+These systems are designed with heat gain and heat loss in mind because their primary function is to move heat from one place to another.
+They move heat into our homes in the winter months and they move heat out of hour homes in the summer.

 Every heat pump is rated with a Seasonal Energy Efficiency Ratio (SEER) and an Energy Efficiency Ratio (EER).
 For our purposes, we will focus on your system’s EER.